Post-9/11 GI Bill

 - Eligibility for children of an active duty member of the Armed Forces killed in the line of duty on or after September 11, 2001.

-- Eligible children are entitled to 36 months of benefits at the 100% level however are not eligible for the Yellow Ribbon Program.
+- Eligible children are entitled to 36 months of benefits at the 100% level and are eligible for the Yellow Ribbon Program.

-- VA began accepting applications on May 1, 2010.
-Additional information on eligibility criteria and how to apply is available.
+- Additional information on eligibility criteria and how to apply is available.

 Applying for Financial Aid

-All veterans are strongly encouraged to apply for federal assistance at www.fafsa.ed.gov and state assistance atwww.hesc.ny.gov and other outside assistance.
+All veterans are strongly encouraged to apply for federal assistance using the Free Application for Federal Student Aid (FAFSA) and state assistance at www.hesc.ny.gov and other outside assistance.
 Tuition and fee costs are reported to the VA net of tuition specific aid including scholarships, grants, waivers or Federal, State (with the exception of NYS TAP awards), institutional and employer-based assistance other than loans or any Title IV funds.
 Veterans will receive all Federal Title IV entitlements for which they are eligible.
 Outside scholarships that are not tuition specific can be used to offset charges not covered by financial aid or VA benefits.
 Students are highly encouraged to complete the financial aid application process in advance of their VA benefits exhausting to determine eligibility for federal, state and institutional aid.
 Additional information on filing for financial aid is available.